 “What exchanges are located in the Shawnee Communications service area?”

-The Shawnee Communications exchanges are Cave-In-Rock, Eddyville, Elizabethtown, Equality, Golconda, Herod, Hicks, Leamington, Renshaw, Rosiclare, Simpson and Lovington.
+The Shawnee Communications exchanges are Cave-In-Rock, Eddyville, Elim Springs, Elizabethtown, Equality, Golconda, Goreville, Hammond, Herod, Hicks, Lake of Egypt, Leamington, Renshaw, Ridgway, Rosiclare, Simpson and Lovington and Vienna.

 “How do I apply for telephone service?”

 To sign up for service, we will have some paperwork for you to fill out.
 We can send the application to you electronically or you can visit one of our local offices to complete the necessary paperwork.
 We have offices in Equality and Lovington and they can be reached Monday – Friday at 800.461.3956 or by emailing email@example.com.